 April 14, 2021 – Sept.
 13, 2021

-“Pax Tokugawa: The Japanese Collections of OUMA,” will illustrate the rich collection of Japanese art in the museum’s permanent collection with a focus on art of the Edo period of 1603-1867, considered a time of growth, peace, and stability under the last traditional shogunate founded by Tokugawa Ieyasu.
-These works of art have been graciously given by numerous donors over many years for the enjoyment and benefit of our students, alumni, faculty, staff, and community members.
+“Pax Tokugawa: The Japanese Collections of OUMA” illustrates the rich collection of Japanese art in the museum’s permanent collection.
+This exhibition’s focus is art of the Edo period of 1603-1867, considered a time of growth, peace, and stability under the last traditional shogunate founded by Tokugawa Ieyasu.
+These works have been graciously given by numerous donors over many years for the enjoyment and benefit of our students, alumni, faculty, staff, and community members.

 With the exhibition Pax Tokugawa, it is our hope to honor the memory and rich contribution to academic life our students and alumni of our much admired and beloved friend, colleague, and professor, the late Dr. Robert Steen, Professor of Japanese.